MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 nanoserver               latest              cb48429c84fa        8 weeks ago         817.1 MB
 ```

 Run the container with the `docker run` command.
-The following example specifies the `--rm` parameter, this instructs the Docker engine to delete the container once it is not longer running.
+The following example specifies the `--rm` parameter, this instructs the Docker engine to delete the container once it is no longer running.

 For in depth information on the Docker Run command, see [Docker Run Reference on Docker.com]( https://docs.docker.com/engine/reference/run/).